soumyarooproy/graphs-galore/README.md

 $ java BreadthFirstSearch input_directed_unweighted.txt 4 5
 ```

-This will result in the following shortest path:
+This will write to output.txt the shortest path desired:
 4, 1, 7, 9, 6, 8, 2, 5,

 If this graph was indicated as undirected, the following shortest path should be expected: